 1847 TO 1879: THE SETTLERS

-1875-1916: Over 40 individuals received a "patent" for homesteading land in the areas of Laguna, Arch Beach, and Aliso, which all later became Laguna Beach.
+1871-1916: Over 40 individuals applied for and received a patent for homesteading land in the areas of Laguna, Arch Beach, and Aliso, which all later became Laguna Beach.
+George Thurston, Sr. was one of the first settlers to arrive in the area with his family in 1871 and received two homestead patents in 1879.
+The first settler to receive a homestead patent in the area was Frederick Sievert in 1875.
 The area of Laguna Beach north of Laguna Beach Canyon was part of the Irvine Ranch and was not homesteaded.

 1880 TO 1899: THE VILLAGE